Ebay

 Up Your Online Sales," where you were one of the speakers.

-their computer systems, and retail fraud committed by ebay
+hidden within their computer systems, and retail fraud

-failures are directly connected to a site feature that was
+directly connected to a site feature that was specifically

-meticulous in documenting these issues, giving ebay a chance
+I have been meticulous in documenting these issues, giving

 particular, an issue with customers seeing one price and